-Unlike Waikiki, Oahu’s biggest city, the North Shore still retains the traditional charm it was made famous by.
+Unlike Honolulu, Oahu’s biggest city, the North Shore still retains the traditional charm it was made famous by.
 Sure, there are a few more hotels and restaurants, but the laid-back attitude and adventure of this place remains unshaken.

 We planned a trip to the North Shore unsure if it was worth all of the hype, and were not disappointed.